quangnvo/pca-plot/documentation_markdown_files/install_for_production.md

 cd frontend/

 # -----------------
+# Running "npm i" will install all packages in the "package.json" file in the folder "frontend".
+# After installing, it will generate a folder called "node_modules" inside folder "frontend"
+# -----------------
+npm i

+# -----------------
 # Generate a folder that contains the HTML/CSS/JS files
-# The generated folder is "out" folder
+# The generated folder is the folder named "out"
 # -----------------
 npm run build